Top Tips and Tricks

 As per data, their income levels are around £19,000 to £38,000 yearly.
 The numbers of Redditors from the U.S. (San Francisco, Seattle) and Canada (mainly Toronto) constitute the overwhelming majority of the site’s user base.

 Reddit is an information buffet.
-People around the world use it to tell personal stories that has happened to them hoping to inspire and motivate readers to overcome their life challenges.
+People around the world use it to tell personal stories that have happened to them, hoping to inspire and motivate readers to overcome their life challenges.
 Also, it gathers data from various educational sites along with constructive discussion groups that promote critical thinking.

 The Target Audience: Redditors

-Users reported finding the most unusual facts and stories told about historical events, health development or political movements.
-Aside from sharing tales and seeking marketing advice from professionals, users like Reddit’s photography music, food, fitness and art-centric content.
+Users report finding the most unusual facts and stories told about historical events, health development or political movements.
+Aside from sharing tales and seeking marketing advice from professionals, users love Reddit’s photography, music, food, fitness and arts-related content.

-Tech-geeks, too, enjoy ranting about video games (Console and MMORPGs), gadgets, programming, smartphones and apps.
-The site also cultivates good talks about the U.S. as well as international politics.
+Tech-geeks also enjoy ranting about video games (console and MMORPGs), gadgets, programming, smartphones and apps.
+The site also cultivates good talks around self-help tips as well as international politics.

-No matter what users are looking for, they will most certainly find a subreddit that falls under what they want.
+No matter what users are looking for, they will most certainly find a subreddit that caters to them.
 And even if not, users are always welcome to create their own subreddits and invite other interested users to participate in it.

 Reddit Social Media Marketing: How Do Businesses Use It?